Welcome to

 hope you will find some interesting

-information about panoramic photography as well as viewing some outstanding
+information about vintage panoramic photography as well as

 examples of this unique photographic format.
 Photographs are, after all,